joejag/techblog/_posts/2018-02-01-two-line-budget.md

 We've now made it ugly.
 So let's react to that.

-I hardly ever use the [Builder pattern](http://www.natpryce.com/articles/000714.html) for production code but it's terrific for test code.
-It let's you fluently express object construction, leaving out unimportant details.
+I hardly ever use the [Builder pattern](http://www.natpryce.com/articles/000714.html) for production code, but it's terrific for test code.
+It lets you fluently express object construction, leaving out unimportant details.

 Let's move the state setup into a Builder and see what we have: